Memphis vs. UTSA NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- This contest's total is 20.7 points greater than the 46.3 these two squads combine to surrender per game this season.
+- This contest's over/under is 20.2 points above the 46.3 these two squads combine to surrender per game this season.

 Memphis Stats and Trends

-- Memphis is 1-1 against the spread and 3-0 overall in games when it puts up more than 14.3 points.
+- When Memphis records more than 14.3 points, it is 1-1 against the spread and 3-0 overall.

-- When Memphis totals more than 245.7 yards, the team is 1-1 against the spread and 3-0 overall.
+- Memphis is 1-1 against the spread and 3-0 overall when the team picks up more than 245.7 yards.

 - The Tigers have three giveaways this season, while the Roadrunners have five takeaways .